Job Market Paper

 Selected Works in Progress

-“The Benefits of Unemployment Insurance for Marginally Attached Workers” with Casey McQuillan
+“Incomplete and Endogenous Take-Up of Unemployment Insurance Benefits” with Casey McQuillan

 “Causes of Union Decline in the United States: Evidence from a Novel Dataset on Local Union Membership” with Matt Mazewski and Suresh Naidu